IC3P3/nvim-config/README.md

-# kickstart-modular.nvim
+# nvim-config

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+*This is a fork of [dam9000/kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim) which is used as a baseline for my personal configuration.*

-A starting point for Neovim that is:

-* Small
-* Modular
-* Completely Documented
+The repository [dam9000/kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim) is a fork of [nvim-lua](https://github.com/nvim-lua/kickstart.nvim).
+These projects aim to be a small and well documented starting point for everything to base their configuration on.

-**NOT** a Neovim distribution, but instead a starting point for your configuration.
+Therefore these are not Neovim distributions, but instead a simple starting point for a configuration.

 ## Installation